 Also, there are Moyse's recordings:

 Have a listen to this one right now:

-Online you can find a number of Moyse's performance mp3s taken from old 78 records.
+http://www.youtube.com/playlist?list=PL7A65D95C6B645DF5 At this youtube link you can find a number of Moyse's performance mp3s taken from old 78 records on youtube.
 Now, ha ha, don't be too freaked out with the sound quality.
 The technology wasn't happening back then, but the soul of the Bel Canto singing style is still audible.

 And of course there are also Moyse's amazingly interesting sheetmusic/explanatory books on flute playing.

 Études et éxercises technique (1921)

 Exercises Journaliers (1922)

 24 Études de virtuosité d'après Czerny (1927)

 12 Études de grande virtuosité d'après Chopin (1928); Éditions Alphonse Leduc